Ladder Falls – Safety on The Job in Kentucky

 Helping Injured Workers in Kentucky Recover Compensation After a Ladder Fall

 Falling from a ladder can have serious consequences.
 While a minor injury, like a sprained ankle, may only slightly limit your mobility and your ability to work, a more serious injury can be devastating.
 Internal injuries, back injuries, traumatic brain injuries, and spinal cord injuries happen, and in some cases, ladder fall injuries are fatal.

 When a fall from a ladder happens on the job, you deserve to be compensated for your losses.
 Our experienced Kentucky workers’ compensation attorneys can help you understand your right to workers’ compensation benefits, and also bring forth a third party liability claim if appropriate.
-To schedule your free consultation and start the process of recovering the benefits you deserve, call our law offices today at (502) 384-7400 or send us a message online.
+To schedule your free consultation and start the process of recovering the benefits you deserve, Contact our law offices today.